home / skills / terrylica / cc-skills / adr-graph-easy-architect

 FAQ

-Why must the graph-easy source be included in ADRs?
+Why must the graph-easy source be included in a collapsible details block?

 Can I use emojis inside node boxes?

 No. Emojis are double-width and break box alignment.
-Use ASCII markers inside nodes and reserve emojis only for graph titles or legends.
+Use emojis only in graph { label: "..." } titles or use ASCII markers inside nodes.